Welcome to my website!

 I am an Assistant Professor at the Department of Economics at Boston University.
 I am also affiliated with NBER, BREAD, CEPR, and J-PAL.

-My research interests are in political economy and development.
-I am interested in understanding how political, social, and cultural constraints interact with the process of economic development.
-This has led me to work on topics such as urban povertyethnic favoritism, and discrimination.
-One specific strand of my research studies elections and democracy in developing countries and globally.
-Another strand explores the political economy of religion.
-Finally, much of my recent work is in the field of historical political economy, with a particular interest in the twin issues of state-building and nation-building.
+My research lies at the intersection of political economy and development economics.
+I study how political, cultural, and institutional factors and constraints shape the process of economic development.
+The first strand of my research studies elections and democracy in developing countries and globally.
+The second strand explores the political economy of religion.
+The third strand explores questions related to state-building and nation-building in historical perspective.
 I completed my PhD in Economics from MIT in 2018.

-You can download my CV here, read my research papers here, and find my Google Scholar profile here.
+You can download here my CV and my research statement, read my papers here, and find my Google Scholar profile here.

 Recent papers: